Take on the Smoke-Free Month challenge on your campus

 - A series of interactive videos to learn more about tobacco and nicotine products

-- Free and confidential consultations with a smoking cessation specialist, available by appointment via video chat or in person:
+- Free and confidential consultations with a smoking cessation specialist, by appointment via video call or in person:

 - barbara.rampillon@umontpellier.fr